w3f/polkadot-payouts/README.md

 for `transactions`.

 ### Claims
 This block is an arrray of elements that describe each of the reward claims to perform.
-They should include the address of the controller account of the validator and information about the validator stash keystore, the path of the keystore file and the path of a file containing the password of the keystore.
-You take special ccare to make this files only accessible by the user running the tool.
+They should include the information about the validator stash keystore, in particular the paths of the keystore file and the password file.
+You take special care to make these files only accessible by the user running the tool.
+Also, the password file should not contain any trailing new line charaters, therefore you could use this command to be sure to create a properly formatted password file: `echo -n "yourPassword" > yourFileName`

 ### Transactions
 Each of the transaction elements should have information about the sender and the receciver.
 For the sender, the keystore